 Barbara Czarniawska Book Prize

-This bi-annual prize is dedicated to honoring the memory of the late Professor Barbara Czarniawska who passed away at the age of 75 on April 7th 2024.
-She was a renowned writer and dedicated Ph.D. supervisor who made significant contributions to the field of management and organization studies (MOS).
+This bi-annual prize is dedicated to honoring the memory of the late Professor Barbara Czarniawska (1948-2024) who was a renowned writer and dedicated PhD supervisor who made significant contributions to the field of management and organization studies (MOS).

 The prize will be awarded at the NFF conference every other year, starting from 2026.